Speeding Up Simulations By Slowing Down Particles: Speed-Limited Particle-In-Cell Simulation: SLPIC

-which we rewrite in the form,
+which we rewrite in the form

-The approximation that makes SLPIC useful is the neglect of the right-hand side above; in the limit that the right-hand side vanishes, SLPIC is as accurate as PIC.
-Therefore, SLPIC achieves full-PIC accuracy in the limit of static perturbations (steady-state), where all the time derivatives vanish---and in particular the right side of Eq. (\ref{eg:ConservSpeedLimitVlasov}) vanishes.
-Also, when $\beta = 1$, the right-hand side vanishes and again SLPIC achieves exactly the same accuracy as standard PIC.
+The approximation that makes SLPIC useful, and which we shall adopt hereafter, is the neglect of the right-hand side of Eq.~(\ref{eg:ConservSpeedLimitVlasov}).
+With this approximation, the equation may [in the same manner as Eq.~(\ref{eg:Vlasov})] be solved using the method of characteristics, though we will later show that the characteristic phase-space trajectories differ from characteristic Vlasov trajectories in important and useful ways.
+In the limit that this right-hand side vanishes exactly, SLPIC is as accurate as PIC.
+In other words, SLPIC achieves full-PIC accuracy for steady-state scenarios, where the right-hand side of Eq.~(\ref{eg:ConservSpeedLimitVlasov}) vanishes.
+Also, when $\beta = 1$, the right-hand side vanishes even when steady-state has not been reached, and again SLPIC achieves exactly the same accuracy as standard PIC.

-Effective use of SLPIC involves choosing $\beta(x,v,t)$ such that for $|v| \ll v_0$, $\beta=1$ and so slow particles are simulated just as accurately as in full PIC, while particles with $|v|>v_0$ are simulated under the approximation that the time-derivative on the right-hand side is negligible.
-The latter is a good approximation when the distribution function changes sufficiently slowly.

-In more detail, we consider (not necessarily small) perturbations or plasma modes with characteristic (phase) velocities $v_\phi$.
-Particles moving much faster than such perturbations equilibrate with them rapidly.
-However, particles with velocities of order $v_\phi$ are not in equilibrium with the perturbations.
-Indeed, such particles can lead to Landau damping, extracting energy from the perturbations.
-Hence for such particles all temporal derivatives in the above equation must be kept.
-However, if we set $\beta$ to be nearly unity for velocities less than $v_0$ where $v_0 \gtrsim v_\phi$, then the right side of Eq.~(\ref{eg:ConservSpeedLimitVlasov}) vanishes for low-velocity particles also.
+Effective use of SLPIC involves choosing $\beta(\mathbf{x},\mathbf{v},t)$ and hence the imposed speed limit $v_0$.
+For performance (i.e., to allow large timesteps), we want $v_0$ to be as low as possible.
+For accuracy, however, the speed limit must be high enough not to interfere with the kinetic behaviors of interest (e.g., in a simple case where electron kinetics are known to be unimportant, the speed limit could be set just above the speed of the fastest ions, but below electron velocities).
+To illustrate, we consider (not necessarily small) perturbations or plasma modes with characteristic phase velocities $v_\phi$.
+Particles moving much faster than such waves equilibrate with them rapidly, and so $f(\mathbf{x},\mathbf{v},t)$ is quasi steady-state and we can neglect its time derivative.
+On the other hand, particles with velocities near $v_\phi$ can interact strongly with the waves, e.g., via Landau damping, and thus may not be in equilibrium with the perturbations.
+For such particles all temporal derivatives in Eq.~(\ref{eg:ConservSpeedLimitVlasov}) must be kept to model the physics correctly; if we set $\beta$ to be unity or nearly unity for velocities less than $v_0$ and set $v_0$ such that $v_0 \gtrsim v_\phi$, then the right side of Eq.~(\ref{eg:ConservSpeedLimitVlasov}) vanishes for all slow particles, including the strongly-interacting particles (see \S\ref{sec:waveParticle} for more exploration of wave-particle interactions).
 Thus, it is a uniform approximation to set the right-hand side of Eq.~(\ref{eg:ConservSpeedLimitVlasov}) to zero:

 since it is valid for high velocities by accurately giving their equilibrium, and it is valid for low velocities because $\beta\approx 1$.